 An increase in blood flow through your body is preparing you for breastfeeding.

-Your Baby ’s eyes can slowly move, and the little one weighs around 100g and measures about 12 cm in length — the size of an avocado.
+Your Child’s eyes can slowly move, and the little one weighs around 100g and measures about 12 cm in length — the size of a tomato.

-Baby kicks: You may now feel Your Baby ’s kick for the first time.
-However, if this is your first pregnancy, feeling Your Baby ’s kick for the first time will still be a few weeks away.
+Baby kicks: You may now feel Your Child’s kick for the first time.
+However, if this is your first pregnancy, feeling Your Child’s kick for the first time will still be a few weeks away.
 So, don’t worry if you don’t feel anything yet.
 It’s perfectly normal for it to delay a bit.

-Position: Backbone and back-muscles are gaining strength, so Your Baby can now straighten out the head and neck.
+Position: Backbone and back muscles are gaining strength, so Your Child can now straighten out the head and neck.

 The ears: The ears, which have been transitioning to the sides of the head over the last couple of weeks, are now about to reach their final destination.

-The legs and toes: Your Baby ’s legs are well developed now.
+The legs and toes: Your Child’s legs are well developed now.
 Movement is more coordinated, but this movement is still likely too weak for you to feel.
 At the very end of the legs, tiny toenails are forming now.

-The heart: As the circulating system has now been established, Your Baby heart is stronger than ever and can now pump about 20 liters of blood a day.
+The heart: As the circulating system has now been established, Your Child’s heart is stronger than ever and can now pump about 20 liters of blood a day.